How to reduce carbon emissions and enhance sustainability in the chain of your company

 What is a sustainable supply chain?

-Over several decades, environmental issues have proliferated and disseminated swiftly, country by country, region by region, across the globe.
+Over several decades, environmental issues have increased, country by country, region by region, across the globe.
 This leads us to the current climate and ecological crisis that we are currently facing.

 By definition, the sustainable supply chain (also referred to as the green supply chain) seeks to offset environmental degradation (greenhouse gas emissions, biodiversity erosion, exhaustion of natural resources, etc.) through the implementation of eco-friendly practices in operations.
 The primary goal is to boost environmental sustainability, but the benefits it provides are extensive.